linuscodes/blog/content/post/sdc-conference-2019.md

 +++
-title = "Social Developers Club Conference 2019" description = "A damn good experience of meeting like-minded people" image = "/blog/assets/sdc-conference-2019/featured.jpg" author = "Linus" date = "2019-03-16T09:00:00Z"
+title = "Social Developers Club Conference 2019" description = "A damn good experience of meeting like-minded people" image = "/assets/sdc-conference-2019/featured.jpg" author = "Linus" date = "2019-03-16T09:00:00Z"
-tags = ["event", "social developers club", "meetup", "conference"]
+tags = ["event", "social developers club", "meetup", "conference"] categories = "development"
 +++

 A gorgeous day is over and I am still overwhelmed by this awesome event.
-It was a great atmosphere because of all the kind people hanging out at the first SocialDevelopersClub Meeting.
+It was a great atmosphere because of all the kind people hanging out at the first SocialDevelopersClub Conference.<!--more-->

 2 weeks ago, [@binicodes](https://instagram.com/binicodes) sent me a message on Instagram and asked me to join the first meetup by SDC.
 So, why not?
 I looked around at their website and immediately, I was really excited about this event, which happened yesterday.